kamal94/MLND-Capstone/README.md

 * Kamal Kamalaldin
 * 12/21/2016

 This project is the culmination of my work over the MLND program at Udacity and my summer Research Experience for Undergraduates at UCCS (Colorado).
-All the information required to understand this project is in the file main.pdf.
+All the information required to understand this project is in the file **Report.pdf**.
 A companion python notebook has been provided for the exploration of the data and reproducibility.

 To run the python notebook, you will need to install the following prerequisite programs